cfengine/documentation/examples/example_ssh_keys.markdown

 #
 ```

-Now let's run CFEngine on one of the managed servers.
-It will create
+Run CFEngine on one of the managed servers to create
 and populate /var/cfengine/inputs/ssh_keys from source
-policy_hub:/var/cfengine/masterfiles/ssh_keys
+(policy_hub:/var/cfengine/masterfiles/ssh_keys)
-and then will install each user's key into that user's
+and then install each user's key into that user's
 authorized_keys file:

 ```